Home Digital Marketing Why Traditional Marketing Still Matters in Business Success

 Key traditional marketing channels include:

-- Broadcast media: Television and radio advertisements
+• Broadcast media: Television and radio commercials that reach mass audiences

 Building Authentic Trust and Credibility